JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 {% include embed-audio.html src="/assets/wav/posts/synthesis/2021-08-13-wavetable-synthesis-theory/sawtooth.wav" %}

-That sounds ok, but we get some ringing.
+That sounds ok, but we hear some ringing.
 How does it look in the spectrum?

 ![]({{ page.images | absolute_url | append: "/sawtooth_spectrum.png" }}){: alt="Magnitude frequency spectrum of a sawtooth generated with wavetable synthesis" }
 _Figure 7.
 Magnitude frequency spectrum of a sawtooth generated with wavetable synthesis._

 We can notice that there are some inharmonic frequency components that do not correspond to the typical decay of the sawtooth spectrum.
-These are aliased frequencies which occur because the spectrum of the sawtooth crossed the Nyquist frequency.
+These are aliased partials which occur because the spectrum of the sawtooth crossed the Nyquist frequency.
 To learn more about why this happens, you can [check out my article on aliasing]({% post_url 2019-11-28-what-is-aliasing-what-causes-it-how-to-avoid-it %})

 Aliasing increases if we go 1 octave higher: